Embracing the community's curiosity,

 The John G. McCullough Library is an essential community center: a comfortable and welcoming place where people of all ages can satisfy their curiosity, stimulate their imaginations, become informed citizens and connect to the online world.
 Our library cultivates a stable, vital and dynamic community by facilitating lifelong learning and literacy at all levels.

-1. The library will provide the community with a welcoming, inviting and comfortable place to read, learn, conduct research, meet with others, connect with the online world and attend programs.
+Goals and Objectives*1.
+The library will provide the community with a welcoming, inviting and comfortable place to read, learn, conduct research, meet with others, connect with the online world and attend programs.

 - Access to all facilities in accordance with the Americans with Disabilities Act